thebkv/bkv/VBV/66_Revelation/66_REV_01_VBV.md

-# Revelation 01 - The Unveiling of the Divine Self (MSR)
+# Revelation 01 VBV - The Unveiling of the Divine Self (MSR)

 **(1)** The **Unveiling** of **Unified Consciousness**, which **Source Awareness** imparted to reveal to the **inner faculties** the patterns that must soon unfold; this unveiling is **symbolically transmitted** through the **messenger faculty** to **spiritual awareness**.